iamlost127/codeday-ml-ci-cd/README.md

-## Continuous Integration and Continuous Delivery for Machine Learning
+## Continuous Integration and Continuous Delivery for Machine Learning Applications

 ### 1. Background
 In the pre-agile era, software teams worked on projects/features for months with a predetermined day in mind for integration and deployment.
 This process led to some major problems